 Benefits of Flexible Printed Circuit Boards

-The benefits of flexible circuit boards are numerous to say the least.
+The benefits of flex circuit boards are numerous to say the least.
 Here are a few important beneficial aspects:

 - Easy Routing Path Duplication: Compared to products like ribbon cables, flexible circuits allow the freedom to duplication the routing path within an assembly.
 This enhances the dependability of the PCB, while reducing the number of maintenance cycles.